 PRO: The Titans selected Caleb Farley with the 22nd overall pick in the first round of the 2021 NFL Draft.
 The 6-foot-2 inch, 197-pound defender possesses a rare combination of size and speed for an athlete at his position.
-The Maiden, N.C., native appeared in three contests with one start during his rookie campaign, totaling four tackles and one pass defensed before suffering a season-ending injury.
+The Maiden, N.C., native appeared in 12 contests with two starts during his his first two seasons, totaling 14 tackles and a pass defensed before landing on season-ending injured reserve in both campaigns.

 • As a rookie in 2021, Farley saw action in three contests and made his first career start.
 He totaled four tackles and one pass defensed before suffering a season-ending injury.